daoio/semver-proxy/README.md

 ```

 ## Security Considerations
-- Since `SemVerProxy` only reserves slots from 0 to 99, any 100+ slot of the implementation will collide with proxy.
+- Storing variables in implementation's storage at slots 1000, 1001, 1002 will collide with the proxy's storage.
 - `SemVerProxy` has externally accessable function, therefore there's a possibiliy of function selector clash (i.e., if implementation defines functions that have the same signature as external functions of `SemVerProxy`).